theodi/certificate-factory/README.md

 		ODC_USERNAME='{YOUR OPEN DATA CERTIFICATE USERNAME}'
 		ODC_API_KEY='{YOUR OPEN DATA CERTIFICATE API KEY}'

-(You can get your API key from your Account page when logged into the Open Data Certificates website)
+You can get your API key from your Account page when logged into the Open Data Certificates website

+If you are running your own instance of Open Data Certificates (such as on your own machine), simply replace the `BASE_URL` with the base URL the instance you want to generate certificates one.

 ## Run some commands!